chelahmy/harubi/docs/harubi.md

 Initialize harubi with the appropriate settings which includes database credential, table and field mapping.

 No, harubi will not take any database administrator away any time soon.
-You still need to have a good SQL knowledge and experience to use Harubi.
-However, Harubi is only interested in object-relational mapping which is a subset of the relational model.
+You still need to have a good SQL knowledge and experience to use harubi.
+However, harubi is only interested in object-relational mapping which is a subset of the relational model.
 At least, you have to create database tables yourself.

 harubi needs to know field types: `string`, `integer` or `float`.
 These will help harubi to sanitize field values and to use quotes properly in constructing SQL string.
 Thus, you need to specify the field mapping.